MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 We made use of config files.
-Whenever an experiment runs the corresponding config file will be savved in the outputs folder.
+Whenever an experiment runs the corresponding config file will be saved in the outputs folder.
 Additionally the configuration will also be logged in the W&B run.
 To reproduce an experiment one would have to use the hyperparameters visible in the specific run on W&B and restart a training.

 ### Question 14